 In the video below, Amanda Haney breaks down what you need to know about saturated, trans, and unsaturated fats.

 Good vs bad fat

-Saturated fats are found in animal products (such as whole milk, creams, cheeses, butter), high-fat meats (like pork and steak), and vegetable products (like coconut oil and palm kernel oil).
+Saturated fats are solid at room temperature, found in animal products (such as whole milk, creams, cheeses, butter), high-fat meats (like pork and steak), and vegetable products (like coconut oil and palm kernel oil).

-When you consume saturated fats from animal products they can build up in your arteries, increase your cholesterol, and increase your risk for heart disease.
-Therefore, the American Heart Association recommends no more than 6% of your daily calorie intake from saturated fat.
+When you consume saturated fats from animal products, they can build up in your arteries, increase your cholesterol, and increase your heart disease risk.
+The American Heart Association recommends no more than 6% of your daily calorie intake from saturated fat.

-Trans fats are found in fried foods (like doughnuts) baked goods (like pie crusts, biscuits, and frozen pizza), and in condiments (like stick margarine and non-dairy coffee creamer).
-Also if the food label has the words “partially hydrogenated oil” in the ingredients list, then it contains trans fats.
+Artificial trans fats are commonly found in fried foods (like doughnuts), baked goods (like pie crusts, biscuits, and frozen pizza), and condiments (like stick margarine and non-dairy coffee creamer).

-Like saturated fat, diets high in trans fats can increase your cholesterol and risk for heart disease.
-As a result, the American Heart Association recommends to cut back on all trans fats in your diet.
+Like saturated fat, diets high in trans fats increase cholesterol and heart disease risk.
+As a result, the American Heart Association recommends avoiding trans fat as best as possible.

-Foods high in unsaturated fats include olives, avocados, seafood, nuts like walnuts, oils like olive and canola, and flaxseed.
-I recommend replacing your saturated and trans fat foods with foods high in unsaturated fats.
-In doing so, you will improve your health and reduce your risk of disease.
+Foods high in unsaturated fats include olives, avocados, seafood, nuts (like walnuts), oils (like olive oil), and flaxseeds.
+I recommend replacing saturated fat and trans fat rich-foods with unsaturated fat-rich food.
+In doing so, you can improve your health and reduce your risk of disease.

-To sum it up, the amount and types of fat in your diet can play an important role in your overall health.
-This includes your risk for heart disease, diabetes, weight gain, inflammation and even athletic performance.
+In summary, the amount and type of fat in your diet can play an essential role in your overall health, including reducing the risk of heart disease, diabetes, weight gain, inflammation, and even athletic performance.
 If you are interested in incorporating more healthy fats into your diet, contact your registered dietitian today to learn how to create a meal plan that works for you!